IBE

 8. Specific allegations against Donald Trump — with evidentiary status

-The Epstein-related documents that mention Donald Trump contain serious, explicit allegations — but they are allegations only, not proven criminal findings.
-No criminal charges have been filed against Trump over these Epstein-linked claims.
-The DOJ stresses that the material is largely uncorroborated.
+The Epstein documents that mention Trump contain serious, explicit allegations — and they are allegations only, not proven criminal findings.
+No criminal charges have been filed against Trump on these Epstein-linked claims.
+DOJ has been clear the material is largely uncorroborated.

 The core allegation (March 2026 FBI 302 memos)

-Three FBI interview memos with an unnamed woman, released March 2026, contain her account that:
+Three FBI interview memos with an unnamed woman, released March 2026, contain her account:

-These memos are FBI summaries of interviews — not audio or video evidence.
-The woman’s account is the only source for these details.
+These memos are FBI interview summaries — not audio or video.
+Her account is the only source for these details.
 No forensic or corroborating evidence has been made public.

 Broader pattern claims in the same testimonies

-None of these details have been independently verified or prosecuted; they exist only as her alleged statements in FBI document summaries.
+None of these have been independently verified or prosecuted.
+They exist only as her alleged statements in FBI document summaries.

 Other Trump-related entries in the broader file set